 How can anyone not admire this Pakistani teenager, who is today’s women’s rights and education activities’ activist and also the youngest recipient of the Nobel Peace Prize?
 She will surely inspire generations to come.

 The name Joy leaped the popularity charts after the release of animated movie “Inside Out”, where it was the name of one of the feelings in the lead character’s head.
 The name is the true representation of happiness.
-It means finding enjoyment and harmony in anything that you do.
+It means finding enjoyment, harmony, and miracle in anything that you do.

 History has witnessed some amazingly inspirational Elizabeths.
 One is Elizabeth Cady Stanton, the 19th-century women’s right activist who was also the president of the National Woman Suffrage Association for 20 years.